 Balance intermittent fasting with a nutritious diet that helps your body get all the energy and nutrients it needs.

-Try logging your food in the SIMPLE app to get expert feedback.
+Try logging your food in the Simple app to get expert feedback.

 If you’re new to fasting, try starting with a 12-hour fast to get used to the practice.

 Remember that you can do intermittent fasting occasionally, so consider trying a fast every few days or once a week to start.
 Notice how you feel and ease into longer fasts gradually.If you’re just dipping your toes into the world of intermittent fasting, dive deeper with our beginner’s guide to intermittent fasting.
 And remember, every journey is better with a little guidance.
-Take our SIMPLE quiz and become a member of our supportive fasting family.
+Take our Simple quiz and become a member of our supportive fasting family.
 We’re all about celebrating your milestones together!

 1. Abeyasekera KN.
 Benefits of intermittent fasting: A systematic review of randomized clinical trials.
 2020 [cited 2023 Sep 27]; Available from: https://scholar.dominican.edu/physician-assistant-studies-student-articles/12